 Mobility:

-Rail use cases require mobility. (similar capabilities to GSMR, but tailored for <100 kHz channels) Maximum velocity <TBD>
+Rail use cases require mobility. (similar capabilities to GSMR, but tailored for <100 kHz channels) Maximum velocity 220 mph.

 Unmanned Aircraft Systems require mobility.
 Maximum velocity of 614 MPH

 Some reduction in mobility performance in the base standard may be acceptable to improve efficiency in MAC overhead.
 Reliability remains a primary consideration, but higher latency in handover is acceptable as a means to improve overall efficiency and throughput.